kjkasi/EasyNetQWiki/Documentation/Connecting-to-RabbitMQ.md

 * **username** (e.g. username=mike) default is 'guest'
 * **password** (e.g. password=mysecret) default is 'guest'
 * **requestedHeartbeat** (e.g. requestedHeartbeat=10) default is zero for no heartbeat.
+* **prefetchcount** (e.g. prefetchcount=1) default is 50.
+This is the number of messages that will be delivered by RabbitMQ before an ack is sent by EasyNetQ.
+Set to 0 for infinite prefetch (not recommended).
+Set to 1 for fair work balancing among a farm of consumers.

 To close the connection, simply dispose the bus like this: